-Workbooks delivers cloud-based CRM and Marketing Automation applications to the mid-market, at an affordable price.
-Its services extend beyond sales, marketing and customer support to include order management and fulfilment, invoicing and supplier management, at a price which is typically 50-70% less than alternatives such as Salesforce or Microsoft Dynamics.
+Workbooks offers growing companies a SaaS platform to run their business and engage effectively with their customers – at an affordable price.
+Its core CRM services extend beyond sales, marketing and customer services to include powerful marketing automation, event management, order management and fulfilment, invoicing and supplier management functionalities – at a price which is typically 50-70% less than the alternatives.

 Workbooks unites the entire organisation around data and processes, promoting teamwork and collaboration.
-It provides a single 360-degree view of customers and the information is accessible anytime, anywhere.
-Productivity increases, operations streamlined, insightful decisions made and the business is better equipped to differentiate against the competition.
+It provides a single 360-degree view of customers and the information is accessible at all customer touchpoints.
+Productivity increases, operations are streamlined, insightful decisions are made and the business is better equipped to differentiate against its competition.